 Not all boxing was like this.
 Indeed, African-American Joe Louis was famous for his 1938 defeat of Max Schmeling, a German who claimed that as an Aryan he could not be defeated.
 Louis went on to an unparalleled streak as World Heavyweight Champion from 1937 to 1949, admired by schoolboys white and black, including this writer.

 Jack Johnson held his boxing title until 1915.
 In 1913 he was arrested on spurious charges and sentenced to a year in jail.
 He broke bail and lived abroad, until voluntarily surrendering in 1920.
-After a year in prison, he resumed his colorful career, even became a recording star.
+After a year in prison, he resumed his variegated career, even became a recording star.

 Flaming out with a bang in 1945, the 67-year-old Galveston Giant reentered the ring with an old rival to help sell war bonds.
 He’d once said the U.S. never gave him a square deal, but he gave the U.S. a square deal when she was threatened in the Second World War.
 The following year Johnson died in North Carolina.
 Refused service at a segregated diner, he’d driven away angrily and crashed his car.

 Posthumous attempts were made to pardon Jack’s 1913 conviction.
 In 2018, following the urgings of Mike Tyson, Harry Reid and John McCain, Donald Trump granted Johnson a presidential pardon.
-Cynics said it was the only thing they all agreed about.
+Cynics said it was the only matter they all agreed about.
 If so, it was a good thing.

 Thanks to Madelin Evans of the Churchill Archives Centre for kind assistance in research.